-1.24.1 Residential Overhead Service Checklist
+1.25.1 Residential Overhead Service Checklist

-All of the following customer work must be completed before Avista can energize a new or modified service.

-Avista has agreed with the proposed location of service entrance and meter location. (i.e., meter location with meter 4 to 6 feet up from the ground (See Service Location).
+of the following customer work must be completed before Avista can energize a or modified service.
+Avista has agreed with the proposed location of service entrance and meter location. (i.e., meter location with meter 4 to 6 feet up from the ground (See Service Location ).
 A service agreement with Avista has been signed by customer and returned with payment.
 An insulated strike knob on the mast or two-bolt strike plate on the house has been installed 8-inches below the weather head and 24-inches of extra wire has been left hanging out of the weather head for utility connection.
 Strike plate shall be installed on the source side of the service entrance mast.
 Neutral wire extending from weather head has been taped with white tape for identification.
 Avista has approved the mast height.
 If the mast is 24-inches above the roof, or the distance from the building to the Avista pole exceeds 100 feet, or the distance from the meter pole to the Avista pole exceeds 125 feet, then a back guy on the mast or meter pole is required.

-Treated 8"x8" wood permanent meter pole was approved by Avista for this application before it was installed and meets all requirements and must be truck accessible.
-Metal poles/structures are not allowed.

-Residential services must have properly labeled outdoor emergency disconnect installed per NEC 230.85.
+Treated 8"x8" wood permanent meter pole was approved by Avista for this application before it was installed and meets all requirements and must be truck accessible .
+Metal poles/structures are not allowed .
+Residential services must have properly labeled, readily accessible outdoor emergency disconnect installed within sight of the dwelling unit per NEC 225.41 and 230.85.
 AIC rating of service equipment has been verified to be adequate to handle the available fault current from the supply transformer with the reduction due to the conductor size and length added into the total.
 State or City Electrical Inspector has inspected and approved service entrance.

-1.24.2 Residential Underground Service Checklist
+1.25.2 Residential Underground Service Checklist

-All of the following customer work must be completed before Avista can energize a ł new or modified service.
+of the following customer work must be completed before Avista can energize a v or modified service.
 Avista has approved the proposed location of service entrance and meter location.
 See Service Location within this chapter.
 A service agreement with Avista has been signed by customer and returned with payment.
 A locate request has been called into the National One Call center (#811) at least 2 business days before digging is scheduled to begin.
 Location of transformer and ditch route has been approved by Avista prior to digging.
 Poly pulling string has been installed into conduit by customer and all conduit joints have been glued and proper sized sweeps have been installed on conduit ends ( Section 1.21.4 of handbook) and all conduit that exits the ground is schedule 80 .
 Ditch and conduit have been inspected by Avista for proper depth and placement of conduit including sand bedding (if needed) BEFORE backfilling ditch.
-Residential services must have properly labeled outdoor emergency disconnect installed per NEC 230.85.
+Residential services must have properly labeled, readily accessible outdoor emergency disconnect installed within sight of the dwelling unit per NEC 225.41 and 230.85.
 AIC rating of service equipment has been verified to be adequate to handle the available fault current from the supply transformer with the reduction due to the conductor size and length added into the total.
 State or City Electrical Inspector has inspected and approved service entrance.

-1.25 Commercial Service Requirements
+1.26 Commercial Service Requirements